pongrut/RoboND-Home-Service-Robot/writeup.md

 Figure 5.
 Environment Map of the project

+## SLAM
+SLAM (Simultaneous Localization and Mapping)  is a problem creating a map of the environment while simultaneously tracking the underlying robots.
+It is difficult because the map is required to localize, and accurate pose estimation is required for mapping.
+However, there is an approximate solution using a probability algorithm such as a particle filter.
+One method known as GMapping can perform SLAM on laser range data (LiDAR scanning) and local distance measurement sources.
+The algorithm has a ROS wrapper node in the gmapping package.
 Creating a map using slam_gmapping can create a 2-D occupancy grid map of the environment by feeding its node with the robot laser measurements and odometry values.
 The map will be updated as the robot moves and collect sensory information using its laser range finder sensor as shown in Fig.6.

 Use map_saver saves a map to disk from a SLAM mapping service.
 ```